samber/slog-multi/README.md

 	logger := slog.New(
 		slogmulti.Failover()(
-			slog.HandlerOptions{}.NewJSONHandler(logstash1),    // send to this instance first slog.HandlerOptions{}.NewJSONHandler(logstash2),    // then this instance in case of failure slog.HandlerOptions{}.NewJSONHandler(logstash3),    // and finally this instance in case of double failure ),
+			slog.HandlerOptions{}.NewJSONHandler(logstash1, nil),    // send to this instance first slog.HandlerOptions{}.NewJSONHandler(logstash2, nil),    // then this instance in case of failure slog.HandlerOptions{}.NewJSONHandler(logstash3, nil),    // and finally this instance in case of double failure ),
 	)